 Universal stylus: ZAGG - Pro Stylus - Universal Capacitive Back End TipStaff Favorite

 The ZAGG Pro Stylus comes in a sleek gunmetal color and has quite a hefty feel to it.
 It's cylindrical but with a flat side as well, which attaches magnetically to an iPad Pro but works with all newer iPads.
 The tip is very precise with tilt sensitivity and palm rejection.
 It charges via USB-C with a long-lasting battery.
 There is also a regular capacitive tip on the other end to use with your iPhone and other devices.

 Highly affordable: SwitchEasy EasyPencil Pro 3

-The EasyPencil Plus looks just like the Apple Pencil 2 but has a much friendlier point and is compatible with all newer iPads.
-The tip is precise, and it has palm rejection, charges via USB-C, and has a long-lasting battery.
+The EasyPencil Pro 3 looks just like the Apple Pencil 2 but has a much friendlier point and is compatible with all newer iPads.
+The tip is precise, and has palm rejection, charges via USB-C, and has a long-lasting battery.
 It can instantly pair with your iPad, but try to avoid touching the tip unless necessary since that turns it off.

 Entertain the kids: Logitech Crayon Digital Pencil for iPad

 The Logitech Crayon is a little chunky-looking, but it actually feels great to hold in hand and is roll-proof.
 It works with all iPads from 2018 and later and has a precise tip with palm-rejection technology and tilt sensitivity.
 It charges up via Lightning as well, so you don't need a new cable — just use the one with the iPad or iPhone.

 Simple and professional: Adonit Pro 4 Luxury Stylus Pen